raviteja9849/FMML-2021/README.md

 # What is Machine Learning?

-Machine Learning is an Application of Artificial Intelligence (AI) it gives devices the ability to learn from their experiences andimprove their self without doing any coding.
+Machine Learning is an Application of Artificial Intelligence (AI) it gives devices the ability to learn from their experiences and improve their self without doing any coding.

 ![image](https://user-images.githubusercontent.com/66083579/153563637-fb3596dc-e00b-4bde-859a-6732050bd626.png)